eProsima/Fast-DDS/examples/cpp/topic_instances/README.md

 Each application inherits from the corresponding listener(s) class(es), overriding the listener's method associated to each event.
 When an event occurs, the callback method is triggered.

-By default, the publisher will send four samples with the same shape size and coordinates, but with different _color_ values (key type).
+By default, the publisher sends send four samples with the same shape size and coordinates, but with different _color_ values (key type).
-On the other hand, the subscriber is configured to handle the same amount of instances.
-In that way, each keyed _color_ is managed separately, having its own _History QoS depth_.
+Meanwhile, the subscriber is configured to handle an equivalent number of instances, allowing each keyed _color_ to be managed independently with its own History QoS depth.
 Refer to the [Topic, keys and instances](https://fast-dds.docs.eprosima.com/en/stable/fastdds/dds_layer/topic/instances.html#topics-keys-and-instances) section in the _eProsima Fast DDS_ documentation section for more information.

-Publisher registers an instance for each key value, and disposes the instance when finished sending samples.
+The publisher registers an instance for each key value, and sends a dispose message of each instance when all the instance's related samples have been sent.
-Disposing the instance let other subscribers know that there will be no more samples coming from that writer related to that topic key, but allows late-join subscribers to receive the already sent samples.
+An instance disposal informs other subscribers that no additional samples will be sent from the writer related to that specific topic key, but allows late-joining subscribers to receive samples that were previously sent.

 Both publisher and subscriber are configured as `KEEP_LAST_HISTORY_QOS`, with a _depth_ depending of the amount of samples given my CLI command (if no _samples_ limit provided, the _max_samples_per_instance_ value is considered, which is `400` by default) **plus one** (so it has enough space to allocate the disposal message too).

-If an amount of _samples_ is provided, the publisher application has a timeout (by default is `10` seconds) to make it wait a short period of time after sending all expected samples.
+To simulate a late-join scenario when a specific number of samples is provided, the publisher application does not stop after sending all the expected samples but after a waiting period, which by default is 10 seconds.
-That allows to perform a late-join check scenario: when a new subscriber matches with the publisher that has already sent all its samples, the subscriber receives all samples for all instances, even though the total amount of samples received is higher than the _History QoS depth_ set, due to each _History QoS depth_ is independent per each instance.
+That allows to perform a late-join check scenario: During this time, if a new subscriber matches with the publisher after it has finished sending its samples, this subscriber will receive all the samples for each instance.
+This occurs even if the total number of samples received exceeds the set History QoS depth because the History QoS depth is configured independently for each instance.

 ## Run the example